Tourism in Puerto Rico: Playas Pa’l Pueblo

+Playas Pa’l Pueblo’s efforts to rebuild the coastal habitat have led to locals calling the area Carolina Forest Coastal Reserve.

 Competition

 Cuba and Puerto Rico have perennially competed for the top tourist destination in the Caribbean.
-Puerto Rico's tourism has been helped by poor U.S. relations with Cuba.
+The tourism industry in Puerto Rico has greatly benefited from the poor relations between the United States and Cuba.
 In 2015, the U.S. reestablished diplomatic relations with Cuba and loosened the travel restrictions for Americans.
-This decision boosted Cuban tourism and surpassed Puerto Rico for total visitors, but in 2017, the U.S. government planned to re-enforce travel restrictions to Cuba.
-Puerto Rico also competes with the Dominican Republic, Aruba, Jamaica and Florida for American and international visitors.
-Tourists going to Saint Barthélemy catch a connecting flight from Puerto Rico.
+This decision boosted Cuban tourism and caused the island nation to surpass Puerto Rico in total visitors, but in 2017, the U.S. government re-enforced travel restrictions to Cuba.
+Puerto Rico also competes with the Dominican Republic, Aruba, Jamaica and Florida for domestic American and international visitors.
+Tourists also flying to destinations in the Lesser Antilles, such as Saint Barthélemy, Saint Martin, Trinidad & Tobago, and the Virgin Islands often have connecting flights in Puerto Rico.

 Marketing campaigns

 The Puerto Rico Tourism Company spent $1 million in 2002, featuring celebrities, to advertise the tourism to Puerto Rico.
-In 2017, Despacito, a wildly popular song by two Puerto Rican artists caused a spike in tourism to Puerto Rico, especially to an area of San Juan called La Perla, featured in the song's video.
+In 2017, Despacito, a wildly popular song by famous Puerto Rican artists Luis Fonsi and Daddy Yankee caused a spike in tourism to Puerto Rico, especially to an area of San Juan called La Perla, which featured in the song's video.

 On July 1, 2018, Puerto Rico's government passed a law to create a new tourism organization, Discover Puerto Rico.
 This was part of a larger plan to use tourism to revitalize the island after Hurricane Maria.

 The new Discover Puerto Rico campaign started that month.
-An April 2019 report stated that the tourism team "after hitting the one-year anniversary of the storm in September [2018], the organization began to shift towards more optimistic messaging.
-The "Have We Met Yet?" campaign was intended to highlight the island's culture and history, making it distinct, different than other Caribbean destinations.
+An April 2019 report stated that the tourism team, "after hitting the one-year anniversary of the storm in September 2018", the organization began to shift towards more optimistic messaging.
+The Have We Met Yet? campaign was intended to highlight the island's culture and history, making it distinct, different than other Caribbean destinations.
 In 2019, Discover Puerto Rico planned to continue that campaign, including "streaming options for branded content".

-The video series "Discover Puerto Rico with Lin-Manuel" starring actor, songwriter and lyricist Lin-Manuel Miranda, became available on all JetBlue aircraft on 1 October 1, 2019 and would continue until 30 January 2020.
+The video series Discover Puerto Rico with Lin-Manuel starring actor, songwriter and lyricist Lin-Manuel Miranda, became available on all JetBlue aircraft on 1 October 1, 2019 and would continue until 30 January 2020.